By Jemina Juuti, August 2008; updated June 2013

 Or fancy wandering in the famous Finnish woods?
 Helsinki’s Central Park is the place to go to if you want to enjoy the peace and fresh air of a forest.

 Helsinki boasts a wealth of nightlife.
 Most clubs require an entrance fee, but there are places with free entry too, especially on weekday nights.
-Mecca and Nolla in the city centre, for example, do not charge for entry.
+Bakers and Kaarle XII in the city centre, for example, do not charge for entry.
 Pubs generally do not have entry fees.
 Stand-up comedy is featured at Teerenpeli, a pub next to Kamppi shopping centre.

 You might also consider a moonlight swim at Hietaniemi Beach – or perhaps a sunlight swim would be a more appropriate term, since it never really gets dark at night during summer in Finland.

 Helsinki is a beautiful city with influences from several different cultures.
 Cultural history and architecture buffs will find it worthwhile to look around neighbourhoods with very different characters, such as Kallio, a favourite with artists and students.
 The lovely villas by the sea in Kaivo Park are also worth a visit, as are the walkways around Töölö Bay.
 Every tourist coach makes a mandatory stop at Sibelius Park, where visitors can admire the monument dedicated to Finland’s most famous composer.